welovemedia/ffmate-docs/docs/debugging.md

     *   You can specify multiple namespaces by separating them with commas.
     *   `--debug="queue,ffmpeg,watchfolder"`: Enables debug messages only from the `queue`, `ffmpeg`, and `watchfolder` components.

-### Debug Namespaces in FFmate
+## Debug Namespaces in FFmate

 Below are some of the key namespaces used for debugging.
-They help generate detailed log output from specific components within `FFmate`:
+They help generate detailed log output from specific components within FFmate:

 *   **`*` (Global Wildcard):**
-    *   **What to expect:** Extremely verbose output covering every debug message from all parts of `ffmate`, including internal framework (`sev`) operations, Gin request handling, database interactions (if enabled at that level), queue processing, webhook firing, etc.
+    *   **What to expect:** Extremely verbose output covering every debug message from all parts of FFmate, including internal framework (`sev`) operations, Gin request handling, database interactions (if enabled at that level), queue processing, webhook firing, etc.
     *   **Use when:** You're unsure where a problem lies and need a broad overview, or when tracing a complex interaction across multiple components.
 Be prepared for a lot of output.

 *   **`gin`:**